-AHRF supports medical research and education into the causes, prevention, and cures of deafness, hearing losses, and balance disorders.
+AHRF supports medical research and education into the causes, prevention, and cures of deafness, hearing loss, and balance disorders.
 AHRF also keeps physicians and the public informed of the latest developments in hearing research and education.

 ASLU is an online American Sign Language curriculum resource center.
 ASLU provides free self-study materials, lessons, and information, as well as fee-based instructor-guided courses.
 Many instructors use the ASLU lesson pages as the “textbook” for their local ASL classes.

 ASDC is a nonprofit parent-helping-parent organization promoting a positive attitude toward signing and deaf culture.
-Also provides support, encouragement, and current information about deafness to families with deaf and hard of hearing children.
+Also provides support, encouragement, and current information about deafness to families with deaf and hard-of-hearing children.

 ASHA is a professional organization for speech-language pathologists and audiologists, which has an online directory of providers.
 ASHA provides informational materials and a toll-free HELPLINE number for inquiries about speech, language, or hearing problems.

-BHI is a not-for-profit corporation that educates the public about the neglected problem of hearing loss and what can be done about it.
+The Better Hearing Institute (BHI) is a not-for-profit corporation that educates the public about the neglected problem of hearing loss and what can be done about it.
 BHI works to erase the stigma and end the embarrassment that prevents millions of people from seeking help for hearing loss and promote treatment for hearing impairment.

 The CDC provides funds and educational materials to state EHDI programs to assist with EHDI activities and supports research on the cause of hearing loss, surveillance systems, and the long-term effects of early intervention.

 Family Voices aims to achieve family-centered care for all children and youth with special health care needs and/or disabilities.
-Through a national network, they provide families tools to make informed decisions, advocate for improved public and private policies, build partnerships among professionals and families, and serve as a trusted resource on health care.
+Through a national network, they provide families tools to make informed decisions, advocate for improved public and private policies, build partnerships among professionals and families, and serve as a trusted resource on healthcare.